QuasariNova/js210/assessmentPrep/study_guide.md

     - Function names
     - Function Parameters
     - Class names

 ### Declaration ([Declaring and Assigning Variables](https://launchschool.com/books/javascript/read/variables#declaringandassigningvariables)) ([Lesson 1: Variables](https://launchschool.com/lessons/7377ece4/assignments/4a43f341))
 - `let`
+    - Block scoped
+    - When hoisted is unset until initialized.
+Will throw a `ReferenceError` if accessed prior to initialization.
 - `const`
+    - Block scoped
+    - When hoisted is unset until initialized.
+Will throw a `ReferenceError` if accessed prior to initialization.
+    - Is a constant, can't change its reference
+    - Must have an initializer with its declaration.
 - `var`
+    - Function scoped
+    - When hoisted is initialized to `undefined` until assigned a value.
+    - When declared in the global scope becomes a property of the global object.
+    - When declared in a block that is not run, is still declared due to hoisting
+- undeclared
+    - Undeclared variables are global variable.
+    - They happen when you assign a variable that hasn't been declared.

 ### Variables as pointers ([Variables as Pointers](https://launchschool.com/books/javascript/read/more_stuff#variablesaspointers)) ([Lesson 2: Pass by Reference vs Pass by Value](https://launchschool.com/lessons/7cd4abf4/assignments/c7e3e102))
+- Variables are pointers to addresses in memory
+- Primitive types values exist at that memory address (pass-by-value)
+    - When a variable with a primitive type is assigned to another variable, the primitive types value is copied to the other variables address.
+- Compound data types values exist at another memory address (pass by value of the reference)
+    - When a compound data type is assigned to a variable, the variable stores the memory address for that type at its address.
+    - When assigning a variable with a compound data type to another variable, the memory address to the object is given to the new variable.

 ### naming conventions (legal vs idiomatic) ([Lesson 1: Variables](https://launchschool.com/lessons/7377ece4/assignments/4a43f341)) ([Lesson 1: Code Style](https://launchschool.com/lessons/7377ece4/assignments/88ed1c52))
 - Legal
+    - Case-Sensitive
+    - Any length
+    - Must start with a letter, _, or $
+    - Must be made up of letters, numbers, _s, and/or $s
+    - Must not be a reserved word
 - Idiomatic
+    - cameCase for most variables and functions
+    - PascalCase for constructor functions
+    - SCREAMING_SNAKE_CASE for unchanging configuration values and magic numbers
+    - Don't start variables with `_` or `$`
+    - Acronyms are all caps

 ### Assignment ([Declaring and Assigning Variables](https://launchschool.com/books/javascript/read/variables#declaringandassigningvariables)) ([Lesson 1: Variables](https://launchschool.com/lessons/7377ece4/assignments/4a43f341))
 - `=` operator